unique-subedi/unique-subedi.github.io/_pages/about.md

 Research Interest
 ======

 I am broadly interested in the theory of machine learning.
-My topics of interest include learning theory, online learning, adversarial robustness, vector-valued prediction, operator learning, and partial-feedback models, dynamical systems.
-In the past, I have also worked on probabilistic number theory.
+Some topics of interest include learning theory, online learning, adversarial robustness, vector-valued prediction, and partial-feedback models, dynamical systems.
+Recently, I’ve been interested in [AI for Science](https://ai4sciencecommunity.github.io/), particularly operator learning, which aims to develop fast surrogate models for PDEs or allow black-box simulation of system behavior directly from data, even without known governing equations.

 Preprints
 ======